DiganmeGiovanni/WatchlistWeb/README.md

 Watchlist Web Client
 ====================
-A web app based on **react and redux** for the [Watchlist](https://github.com/DiganmeGiovanni/Watchlist) which is also developed by me.
+A web app based on **react and redux** for the [Watchlist](https://github.com/DiganmeGiovanni/Watchlist) backend.
+(Which is a personal side project).

 Actually this is a rewrite/redesign/remake (Work in progress) of a previous version that I wrote a few years ago when I was learning about react and Flux.